Michigan Bucket List: Zoos to Visit

 Detroit Zoo – Royal Oak

-Details: The Detroit Zoo is home to more than 2,000 animals of more than 200 species.
+The Detroit Zoo is home to more than 2,000 animals of more than 200 species.
 The zoo boasts the world’s largest penguinarium with daily penguin feedings and zookeeper talks about different animals.
 Check the zoo’s daily schedule to see what events are happening when you plan to go.
 The zoo also has rides and attractions, restaurants, shops, and a carousel.
 Learn more at the Detroit Zoo website.

 Location: 8450 W. 10 Mile Road, Royal Oak

-Hours: 10 a.m. to 5 p.m. every day.
+Hours: 9 a.m. to 5 p.m. daily, gates close at 4:30 p.m.

 John Ball Zoo – Grand Rapids

-Details: The John Ball Zoo in Grand Rapids has been involved in conservation and wildlife protection since 1891.
-Enjoy captivating habitats at the zoo like the Aquarium and Wild Way Trail along with fun, interactive experiences like face painting, zip lining, camel rides, and the Forest Realm Amphitheater.
+The John Ball Zoo in Grand Rapids has been involved in conservation and wildlife protection since 1891.
+Enjoy captivating habitats at the zoo like the Aquarium and Wild Way Trail along with fun, interactive experiences like face painting, zip lining, camel rides and the Forest Realm Amphitheater.
 Learn more at the John Ball Zoo website.

 Location: 1300 W. Fulton St, Grand Rapids